izica/relations-widgets-for-backpack/README.md

 ![Alt text](screenshots/relation_table.png?raw=true "relation_table")

 ### Features
-* use relations as views at show operation
+* use widgets for showing relations in show operation
 * show or hide panels or fields by conditions
 * build field value by closure
 * use dot orm notation for accessing relation fields